 Lucius looked down at his empty glass; he would need a lot more to drink tonight.
 As if reading his thoughts, one of the elves appeared with a decanter and poured a generous helping of his poison into the glass.

-“Lucius,” his brother leaned close to him, his voice in a low whisper.
+“Lucius.”
+His brother leaned in close.
 Lucius raised his head by an inch, never letting his eyes leave his plate.
-Time taught him to avoid his parents’ attention when trying to speak to his brother in secret at the dinner table.
+Time had taught him to avoid his parents’ attention when trying to speak to his brother in secret at the dinner table.

 “Have you heard about Benjy Fenwick?”
-Felix asked quietly.
+Felix asked.

-“It’s in the newspaper,” Lucius whispered back, eyeing his brother carefully.
-He’s never brought this sort of thing up before.
+“It’s in the newspaper,” Lucius whispered back.
+He’d never brought this sort of thing up before.
 Why now?
 “What’s wrong with you?”

 Lucius nodded slowly.
 Of course he knew.
 He understood the strange choking feeling whenever someone he knew was killed.
-It was strange, most people never thought he cared, but he did.
+It was strange: most people never thought he cared, but he did.
+There was a dull ache in his chest as he remembered the pep talks after bullying, and standing with the rest of the Slytherins against anyone who dared threaten their first years.
+He also remembered Benjy, the lion who shook hands and partnered with the snake.
 It’s a hell of a time trying to put the pieces in place when someone who you knew for the past seven years is on the front page of the paper because someone blew him to bits.

-With a glance at his brother’s plate, he realised Felix hadn’t been very hungry either.
+When he glanced at his brother’s plate he realised Felix hadn’t been very hungry either.
 He pushed his chair away from the table, and stood up slowly.